Natural Ways to Keep Bugs & Other Pests Away from Your Pool

 - Orioles eat beetles and grasshoppers.

 This one is pretty basic, but it needs to be said.
 Bugs, of course, are attracted to food.
-Make sure you clean up thoroughly after poolside picnics and barbeques — and don’t leave garbage of leftovers sitting around for too long.
-Also, make sure you’re cleaning your pool regularly with a vacuum or robotic pool cleaner to avoid build-up of algae and microorganisms that water bugs like Water Boatmen feed on.
+Make sure you clean up thoroughly after poolside picnics and grilling — and don’t leave garbage of leftovers sitting around for too long.
+Also, make sure you’re cleaning your pool regularly with a vacuum, robotic pool cleaner, and scrubbing mitt to avoid build-up of algae and microorganisms that water bugs like Water Boatmen feed on.

 We also recommend you cover your pool and patio equipment when not in use.
 Investing in a swimming pool cover will help prevent insects and other pests from making your pool water or patio chairs their temporary home.
 Plus, it’s easy to quickly remove and wash a cover as needed.